osrf/gazebo_tutorials/extrude_svg/tutorial.md

 On the right, you can see the path extracted from your SVG.
 The chassis contains 12 points and is about 1 m wide.
 The origin is indicated by the blue cross.

-Press Ok to accept the settings, the extruded link will show up.
+Press `Ok` to accept the settings, the extruded link will show up.

 [[file:files/extruded_chassis.png|400px]]

 The link consists of a visual and a collision, both having the same geometry, which is an extruded polyline.
 A [polyline geometry](http://sdformat.org/spec?ver=1.5&elem=geometry#geometry_polyline) consists of a list of points and an extrusion height, all generated from the SVG.
 When your model is saved to SDF, the SVG file is not needed or referenced.

 Now go ahead and extrude the wheel, in this example it was extruded to 0.2 m.
-Copy and paste it 3 times, position the wheels, add joints and your car is ready.
+Copy and paste it 3 times, position the wheels, add joints and your car made out of extruded parts is ready!

 [[file:files/extruded_car.png|800px]]